naseer-rehman/algo-db/backend/README.md

 1. Check user cookie against db session table
 2. If not found, redirect to `/login`?
    1. Should there be multiple sessions for the same user?
 Should I limit to only 1 session per user?

+### My Notes
+- maybe try using Zod
+- start using HTTPS in development and prepare for deployment
+- implement session-based authentication
+- look into using some logging middleware
+- use rate limiter for github
+- implement some global error handler?
+- implement some kinda rate limiter for my own API
+  - `express-rate-limit`?
+- use `helmet`
+- use `cors`?
+- look into `tRPC`, might be useful since this is a typescript monorepo
+- ...